jeromeetienne/stellar7/notes.md

 TODO
 ====
-* make the map circle
+* DONE make the map circle
-* all collision are done with boundaryRadius
+* DONE all collision are done with boundaryRadius
   * it is present everywhere
 * to rename Shoot into Bullet
 * to rename shoot.js into ShootBody.js